loadr Desktop

 progress stream and

---summary-exporttimeline. - Plugins panel — list / install / remove protocol plugins via
+--summary-exporttimeline.
+Export JUnit writes the run's JUnit report for CI ingestion. - Plugins panel — list / install / remove protocol plugins via

 loadr plugin.